RWTH-EBC/TEASER/README.md

 data enrichment (where necessary) and export of ready-to-run Modelica simulation models for all libraries supporting the
 [Modelica IBPSA library](https://github.com/ibpsa/modelica).

-## Version

-TEASER is an ongoing research project, the current version is still a pre-release.

 ## How to use TEASER

 ### Examples and jupyter notebooks

 We provide different examples to show the usage of TEASER.
-Check out the files under teaser/examples or the jupyter-notebooks available here: docs/jupyter-notebooks.
+Check out the files under teaser/examples or the jupyter-notebooks available here: [docs/jupyter_notebooks](https://github.com/RWTH-EBC/TEASER/tree/main/docs/jupyter_notebooks).
-If you just want to read the example on github, check them here: docs/examples.
+If you just want to read the example on github, check them here: [docs/source/jupyter_notebooks](https://github.com/RWTH-EBC/TEASER/tree/main/docs/source/jupyter_notebooks).

 ### Dependencies

-TEASER is currently tested against Python 3.7 up to 3.11.
+TEASER is currently tested against Python 3.7 up to 3.12.
 Older versions of Python may still work, but are no longer actively supported.
 Using a Python distribution is recommended as they already contain (or easily support installation of) many Python packages (e.g. SciPy, NumPy, pip, PyQT,